IIITDM-Campus-News/campus-news/readme.md

 ### Hostel

+* Ganesh Chaturthi celebrations to be held on 13th September.
+* Campus Clothes Donation drive has ended.
-* Pest control to start on 15th September
+* Pest control in hostel done on 8th September and will be done again on 21st September.
 * Night Cafeteria started hostel delivery to first year students.
 * 4 new focus lights installed on road outside Ashwatha
 * Hygiene check done in Night Cafeteria.